Is China's debt nightmare a province called Jiangsu?

 Some major employers in the province have been pushed to the brink, and - at a time of mounting fiscal pressure on the local government - are seeking bailouts from heavily indebted authorities in order to survive.

-Earlier this month, China’s biggest private shipbuilder, China Rongsheng Heavy Industries Group (1101.HK), called on the local government for financial help as it teetered on the financial brink.
+Earlier this month, China’s biggest private shipbuilder, China Rongsheng Heavy Industries Group, called on the local government for financial help as it teetered on the financial brink.
 Media reports said it had laid off 8,000 workers.

 Wuxi Suntech, an arm of China’s biggest solar panel maker, earlier this year filed for bankruptcy protection.
 Sources have said it also hopes for financial assistance from the government of Wuxi, a major Chinese city in the province.